 The critical aspects of being considered while pricing are competition, your competencies, skills, experience, and Target audience.

 Not To Spend Too Much At The Start

 The biggest mistake to avoid is spending too much in the starting and later realizing that it’s not working out.
 So, the best thing while starting out is to not spend too much until the business starts generating some cash.

 Use free software and tools, subscribe to the trial versions or free accounts with tutoring platforms.
-Try and be resourceful in using what you have rather than spending too much at the start.
+Try to be resourceful in using what you have rather than spending too much at the start.

 Share these conditions with the student before commencing the sessions.